oils-for-unix/oils/doc/ysh-tour.md

 ### Types and Literals: `Int`, `List`, `Dict`, ...

-Let's go through the Python-like data types in YSH and see the syntax for literals.
+Let's go through the data types in YSH, and show the syntax for literals.

 #### Null and Bool